 Ecological Sanitation, or ecosan, offers a new philosophy of dealing with what is currently seen as waste and wastewater.
 Ecosan is based on the systematic implementation of reuse and recycling of nutrients and water as a hygienically safe, closed-loop and holistic alternative to conventional sanitation solutions.
 Ecosan systems enable the recovery of nutrients from human feces and urine for the benefit of agriculture, thus helping to preserve soil fertility, assure food security for future generations, minimize water pollution and recover bioenergy.

 Ecosan involves the interplay of various concepts: the nutrient cycle, the water cycle, integrated water resources management, sustainable sanitation, and the linking of all of them for food security.

-Sustainable Sanitation Alliance Incorporating the work of more than 160 partners, the extensive SuSanA website has case studies, videos and photos, announcements, a discussion forum, and working groups where practitioners are invited to get involved.
+Sustainable Sanitation Alliance Incorporating the work of more than 200 partners, the extensive SuSanA website has case studies, videos and photos, announcements, a discussion forum, and working groups where practitioners are invited to get involved.
 The SuSanA Newsletter carries news and reviews of the latest works, most of which are free downloads.
 The SuSanA Forum is a searchable platform for exchanges among individual practitioners.